God Really Loves Us

 "God Really Loves Us" is a song performed by Crowder and Dante Bowe featuring Maverick City Music.
 It was released on June 3, 2022, as the third single from Crowder's fourth studio album, Milk & Honey (2021).
 Crowder co-wrote the song with Ben Glover, Dante Bowe, and Jeff Sojka.

-"God Really Loves Us" peaked at No. 9 on the US Hot Christian Songs chart, and No. 1 on the Hot Gospel Songs chart.
+"God Really Loves Us" peaked at No. 3 on the US Hot Christian Songs chart, and No. 1 on the Hot Gospel Songs chart.
 The song was nominated for the Grammy Award for Best Contemporary Christian Music Performance/Song at the 2023 Grammy Awards.
+At the 2023 GMA Dove Awards, "God Really Loves Us" was nominated for the Song of the Year award.

 Background

 "God Really Loves Us" was initially released as the seventh track on Crowder's album, Milk & Honey, on June 11, 2021.
 On June 3, 2022, Crowder and Dante Bowe released the radio version of "God Really Loves Us" on digital formats, becoming the third single from the album, following "Good God Almighty" and "In the House".